espnet/espnet/egs2/TEMPLATE/st1/README.md

 The tables below provide a performance snapshot of different core architectures for offline and simultaneous ST. Links for downloading our example models or for building your own models from scratch are also provided.

 Here we're reporting MuST-C-v2 English-to-German results.
 These example models were trained using only the MuST-C-v2 ST corpus.
 No additional MT data was used.
+These models use ASR pre-training on the same data for faster convergence ([ASR config](https://github.com/brianyan918/espnet-ml/blob/md_pr/egs2/must_c_v2/asr1/conf/tuning/train_asr_conformer.yaml))

 ### Offline ST